swarali-gurjar/EX-12-Constructor-and-Destructor-in-C-plus-plus/README.md

 **Step 3**: Define a class student with the following members:

-Data members:
+1. Data members:

 - rollno (integer)

-name (character array)
+- name (character array)

-fees (double)
+- fees (double)

-Member functions:
+2. Member functions:

-Constructor student() → Reads values of rollno, name, and fees from the user.
+- Constructor student() → Reads values of rollno, name, and fees from the user.

-display() → Displays the student details.
+- display() → Displays the student details.

-Step 4: Inside the constructor:
+**Step 4**: Inside the constructor:

-Prompt the user to enter roll number, name, and fees.
+- Prompt the user to enter roll number, name, and fees.

-Read and store the values in the respective data members.
+- Read and store the values in the respective data members.

-Step 5: In the display() function:
+**Step 5**: In the display() function:

-Print the roll number, name, and fees on the screen.
+- Print the roll number, name, and fees on the screen.

-Step 6: In the main() function:
+**Step 6**: In the main() function:

-Create an object s of class student.
+- Create an object s of class student.

-At this moment, the constructor is automatically invoked, and inputs are taken.
+- At this moment, the constructor is automatically invoked, and inputs are taken.

-Call the function s.display() to show the stored details.
+- Call the function s.display() to show the stored details.

-Step 7: End the program.
+**Step 7**: End the program.

+## 2. Algorithm: Default Constructor outside a class